chandanboyina/Kaiburr-Task-2/README.md

 This repository contains the solution for Kaiburr Assessment Task 2, which involves containerizing and deploying a Java Spring Boot application to a Kubernetes cluster.

-## Submission Requirements

-* **README File**: This file includes a clear description of the application, how to deploy it to Kubernetes, and embedded screenshots.
-* **Kubernetes Manifests**: The application is deployed using Kubernetes YAML manifests, not Docker Compose files.
-* **Screenshots**: All screenshots include the current date and time along with my name (Chandan Boyina) to prove the work is my own.
-* **AI Usage**: AI models were used to assist in writing the code and troubleshooting issues, but I wrote and understand all submitted code.

 ---